Pentax DA 55-300mm lens

 The HD Pentax DA 55-300mm lens, is a telezoom lens line for the Pentax K-mount.
 There are 4 generations so far.

 The first generation was the SMC Pentax-DA 55-300mm F4-5.8 ED, green side band.
 It was produced from 2008 to 2013.

-The second generation was the SMC Pentax-DA L 55-300mm F4-5.8 ED, silver side band "plastic fantastic".
-It began in 2010 and is still in production.
+That lens design was additionally released with a plastic mount plate as the SMC Pentax-DA L 55-300mm F4-5.8 ED with a silver side band.
+This began in 2010 and is still in production.

-The third generation of this lens line up is the HD Pentax DA 55-300mm F4.0-5.8 ED WR, red side band, released in 2013.
-It added weather sealing.
+The next release of this lens is the HD Pentax DA 55-300mm F4.0-5.8 ED WR, red side band, released in 2013.
+This upgraded the lens to HD coating, offering improved transmittance and reduced aberrations.
+It was also the first generation to have weather sealing.
+The optical formula was unchanged.

-The fourth generation HD Pentax-DA 55-300mm f/4.5-6.3 ED PLM WR RE, no side band, green front band, was released in 2016.
-It added Pulse Moter (PLM) for quieter, faster and more accurate auto focus.
-It is also shorter and about 10% lighter than the third generation, although its max apertures are smaller.
+The 55-300mm lens was finally completely overhauled in 2016 and made about a third of a stop slower throughout the zoom range, and even more so at the long end.
+This version has a built-in Pulse Motor (PLM) for quieter, faster and more accurate autofocus, and a retractable design for easier transport.
+It is named the HD Pentax-DA 55-300mm f/4.5-6.3 ED PLM WR RE, has no side band and a green front band.
 It requires the KAF4 lens mount, so Pentax DSLRs before 2013 are not able to use this lens.
 Other compatible models still need a firmware update before they can use this lens.
 Some models, such as the Pentax K-30, can potentially bypass this limitation by running a "hacked" Pentax K-50 firmware.